andifalk/ssl-demo/README.md

 ## Using this demo project

-You can either use this project either
+You can use this project

 1. directly without changing anything here.
 The only thing you have to do is to import the root certificate in